 As stated in the agreements, the Group is required to comply with all covenants or restrictions such as limitation that the Company must have a majority shareholding of at least 51% of the subsidiaries and maintaining financial ratios.
 As of December 31, 2021, the Group obtained a waivers from lenders to not demand the loan payment as a result of the breach of covenants for Telkom Infra and Sigma.
-The waivers from BNI, Bank DBS, and HSBC were received on November 29, 2021, December 30, 2021, and December 31, 2021, respectively.
-As of March 31, 2022, the Group has complied with all covenants or restrictions except for certain loan in Telkom Infra.
+The waivers from BNI, DBS, and HSBC were received on November 29, 2021, December 30, 2021, and December 31, 2021, respectively.
+As of June 30, 2022, the Group has complied with all covenants or restrictions except for certain loan.